Phelps and Gorham Purchase: Origins and background

-In 1753 remnants of several Virginia Siouan tribes, collectively called the Tutelo-Saponi, moved to the town of Coreorgonel at the south end of Cayuga Lake (near present-day Ithaca).
-They lived there until 1779, when their village was destroyed during the Revolutionary War by allied rebel forces.
+In 1753 the Tutelo and Saponi, moved to the town of Coreorgonel at the south end of Cayuga Lake (near present-day Ithaca), having previously joined the Haudenosaunee Confederacy.
+They lived there until 1779, when their village was destroyed during the Revolutionary War by Sullivan's Expedition and they were forced to flee to the Grand river reservation in Ontario.

 The French colonized northern areas, moving in along the St. Lawrence River from early trading posts among Algonquian-speaking tribes on the Atlantic Coast; they founded Quebec in 1608.
 When Samuel de Champlain explored the St. Lawrence River, he claimed the region French Canada as including Western New York.
 The French sent traders and missionaries there, but ceded any claim in 1759 during the French and Indian War, the North American front of the Seven Years' War, in which they were defeated by Great Britain.

-During the American Revolutionary War, four of the six Iroquois nations allied with the British, hoping to push American colonists out of their territory.
+During the American Revolutionary War, four of the six Haudenosaunee nations allied with the British, hoping to push American colonists out of their territory.
 The Oneida and the Tuscarora became allies of the rebel Americans.
 Within each tribe, there were often members on either side of the war, as the tribes were highly decentralized.
-Led by Joseph Brant, a war leader of the Mohawk, numerous Iroquois warriors joined in British attacks against the rebels, particularly in the Mohawk and Schoharie valleys.
+Led by Joseph Brant, a war leader of the Mohawk, numerous Haudenosaunee warriors joined in British attacks against the rebels, particularly in the Mohawk and Schoharie valleys.
 They attacked and killed settlers, took some women and children as captives, drove off their livestock, and burned their houses and barns.
-The Iroquois resisted colonists encroaching into their territory, which roughly comprised the Allegheny, Genesee, Upper Susquehanna, and Chemung river basins.
-The Iroquois nations also raided American settlements in Western New York and along the Susquehanna River.
+The Haudenosaunee resisted colonists encroaching into their territory, which roughly comprised the Allegheny, Genesee, Upper Susquehanna, and Chemung river basins.
+The Haudenosaunee nations also raided American settlements in Western New York and along the Susquehanna River.